jmcook1186/biosnicar-py/README.md

 This functionality, combined with the geometric optics option for the ice matrix makes BioSNICAR_GO applicable to bare glacier ice surfaces as well as wet and dry snowpacks - a significant step forwards from the original BiOSNICAR model published in Cook et al (2017).
 The model currently includes options for 2 glacier algae of different user-defined dimensions and one snow algae.

+## Recent Additions

+In 2020 there have been several additions to the BioSNICAR model that have not yet been documented in any publication paper.
+These include:

+### 1) Refactor of bio-optical model
+The bio-optical model was refactored into a much more useable format.
+Hard coded variables were moved into the function call, the two bio-optical components (the mixing model and mie/go code) ware now controlled from a single driver script, and file paths were all synchronised.

+### 2) Update of glacier algae optical properties
+The new glacier algal optical properties account for intracellular protein attachment and packaging of pigments into specific regions of the cell rather than assuming uniform distribution through the cell.

+### 3) Addition of liquid water films
+Thanks to Niklas Bohn to incorporating liquid water films of user-defined thickness to the model.
+This is controlled by providing a value for r_water when running the model in Mie mode and the optical properties are then calculated using a coated-spheres model.

+### 4) Addition of specular reflection function
+Specular reflection from the upper surface, scaled using a user-defined smoothness value is also now available.
+This approximates the the "specular-eddington" approach of Warren and Mullen (1984: doi 10.1029/JD093iD07p08403) and Dadic et al. (2013: doi 0.1002/jgrf.20098, 2013).
+If specular reflection is toggled ON, the model assumes the existence of a smooth layer at the upper surface where reflection occurs according to Fresnel's equations, giving a value for spectral specular reflectance (R) from the upper surface.
+This value is then used to attenuate the incoming irradiance that propagates to the two-stream multiple scattering model for n vertical layers below.
+The specular component is then added to the upwelling flux from the two-stream model when the material albedo is calculated.

+(i.e. I* is total incoming irradiance, R is Fresnel reflectance from upper surface, I* x R is the specular component, I* x (1-R) is the irradiance propagated to the two-stream model, giving F_up, F-up_tot = (F_up + I* x R)).

+Note that internal reflection (specular reflection of upwelling diffuse radiation from the underside of the upper ice/air boundary) is not yet accounted for.
+The specular reflection option is functional for both Mie and GO modes.

 # Model Structure

 <img src="./Assets/model_structure.jpg" width=1500>